2602 Oakland Drive, Sugar Land, TX

 In early July, the contractor will be ready to place concrete for the main pump station foundation.
 This massive concrete pour is 3 feet deep and will require over 200 truckloads of concrete be delivered to the project.
 The foundation concrete placement is a critical construction activity that requires continuous work until all the concrete is poured.
 FBCLID 2 expects that construction of the main foundation will occur outside typical daytime work hours.
 Additional information about this potential disturbance will be distributed to the community as soon as the schedule is confirmed.

 The Third Pump Station Project will no longer include a separate Administration and Operations Building.
 The operator offices have been incorporated into the Third Pump Station building to reduce the total project cost.

 The Third Pump Station is still on schedule to be complete and operational by Spring 2021.
 When finished, the facility will operate seven large storm water pumps that are powered by 1,500-horsepower motors.
 When combined all seven pumps can move approximately 1,000,000 gallons of water per minute which represents a 400% increase in pumping capacity.
-Additional details about the construction process are available online at www.fbclid2.com/third-pump-station-construction.
-The webpage includes construction photos that are updated hourly, time-lapse videos, construction renderings, and project updates.
+Please contact FBCLID 2 directly with any questions or concerns: www.fbclid2.com/contact.

 Third Pump Station Impact